General Policies for All Courses Taught by Mark Johns

 DEADLINES: Deadlines are firm.
 No assignments will be accepted late unless prior arrangements are made with the instructor.
 If you anticipate a problem, discuss it with the instructor IN ADVANCE of the deadline.
 You are urged to begin your work before the last minute.
-Computer difficulties occurring the night before the deadline ("the dog ate my laptop," "the printers were all busy") do not constitute a valid excuse!
+Computer difficulties occurring the night before the deadline ("my laptop crashed," "the printers were all busy," “the dog ate my USB drive”) do not constitute a valid excuse!
 Papers or speeches of less than the assigned length are considered incomplete and graded accordingly.
 Paper length is judged by the standard page, not your word processor's word count.

 “EXTRA CREDIT” is not an option.
 Don’t ask.